Furthermore, QR TIGER values permission and your freedom to ensure GDPR compliance.

 • Share your website/application statistics without your consent.

-• Only process your personal information to provide, improve, ensure delivery, and develop new services for users.
+• Only process your personal information to provide, improve, ensure delivery, and develop new user services.

 These security measures include limited and password-protected access, public or private keys with a high level of security, encryption on processed data, and SSL encryption to secure data transport.